In conversation with More

 Gregory: And what are your preliminary findings?

-Enough: Well, maybe a hole was accidentally poked in hell’s scorching lava veil and it exploded into space-time—inadvertently enabling the emergence of heaven.
-Or perhaps there was a perpetrator in hell who blew it up, tired of the tedious cold—here, too, inadvertently enabling the emergence of heaven.
-I’ll ask Time’s help to illuminate my confusion.
+Enough: Well, maybe a hole was accidentally poked in hell’s scorching lava veil and it exploded into space-time—inadvertently triggering the emergence of heaven.
+Or perhaps there was a perpetrator in hell who blew it up, tired of the tedious cold—again, leading to the emergence of heaven.
+I’ll ask Time to help illuminate my confusion.
 After all, Its in-depth knowledge of beginnings, ends, and explosions is unmatched.

 More: Should I come back some other time?